 I cannot even estimate how many fabric types are available today.
 Those numbers challenge today’s embroiderers to have a consistently beautiful product.

 Let me try to summarize some of the information I think you will find useful.

-First of all, if you are not already doing a ‘test sew out’ of your project, you are opening the door to disaster.
+First of all, if you are not already doing a ‘discovery sew’ of your project, you are opening the door to disaster.
 That failure may not be apparent at the time of sewing, but failed after being cleaned.
-Even Ann, Always, always, always strongly recommends that test sew out.
+Even Ann, Always, always, always strongly recommends that discovery sew.

 Let’s consider some of the variables